Search

 Challenges of Do It Yourself

-The same trend can be observed with computer vision, where many companies across industries hire teams of computer vision engineers with the goal to develop and maintain their own AI vision systems internally.
+The same trend can be observed with computer vision, where many companies across industries hire teams of computer vision engineers with the goal of developing and maintaining their own AI vision systems internally.
 Yet, compared to a CRM or a web/cloud application, computer vision is significantly more complex and requires knowledge of advanced computing across different disciplines.

 Computer vision requires knowledge of hardware, optical sensors, Edge Computing, the Internet of Things, Cloud Computing, Web Development, MLOps, Machine Learning, and Image Processing.
 It’s hard to bring those different fields of software together.